22 Outstanding Pictures of Owls That You Need to See

 Courtesy Rick Hamilton

 “After much research, my wife and I traveled over 14 hours to an extraordinary park.
 We spent three days exploring and were fortunate to add to our life lists!
-The first day, we captured this image of a very red Eastern screech owl.
+The first day, we captured this image of a very red Eastern screech-owl.
 Truly a moment in time I will never forget!” says Rick Hamilton of Westminster, Maryland.

-Courtesy Ron Matason
+Courtesy R Matason

 Great Horned Owl in Nest